chilledgecko/Controlicz-to-Domoticz-script-using-Ngrok/README.md

 # Ngrok-to-Controlicz-script
-Script to update Controlicz with current local Ngrok URL
+Script to update Controlicz with current local Ngrok URL to allow access to the Domoticz web service without opening a web port on the local firewall.

 This script package is specific for a Domoticz (domoticz.com) home automation system that is using Amazon Alexa or Google Home via controlicz.com for voice control.